Insider and Employee Fraud

 Proximity-based detection, such as whistleblowing, is unreliable in today's work from home and hybrid environments

-Many companies are demanding their employees deliver ambitious targets and meet bonus thresholds, pushing employees to take desperate measures to fulfil company demands
+Many companies are demanding their employees deliver ambitious targets and meet bonus thresholds, pushing employees to take desperate measures to fulfill company demands

 26% saw financial strain and uncertainty as key in driving the increase in fraud under Covid-19.